pivotal/docs-tap/scst-policy/configuring.md

 ### <a id="provide-pol-auth-secrets"></a> Provide secrets for authentication in your policy

 You can provide secrets for authentication as part of the policy configuration.
-The `oci` location can be the image location or a remote location where signatures are configured to be stored during signing.
+The `oci` location is the image location or a remote location where signatures are configured to be stored during signing.
 The `signaturePullSecrets` must be found in the namespace of the deploying Pod resource.